pwsdc/pwsdc.github.io/content/posts/2024-04-04-eleventh-spring-meeting.md

 - These are both lightweight code editors
 - While they are technically not IDEs, they are fully customizable with a high plugin availability
 - These are popular editors with plenty of support and documentation
 - Similarly to Visual Studio, these editors contain a learning curve.
-However, it is not as significant.
+However, it is not as significant
 - NeoVim is slightly faster than Vim
 ### Xcode
 - Contains built-in Swift support
-- Has native support with modern Apple architecture.
+- Has native support with modern Apple architecture
 - Easy compiling for macOS and iOS devices
 - Supports LSP and other plugins
 ### Notepad ++
 - Lightweight text editor
 - Similarly to VSCode, this is not technically an IDE
-- Unlike VSCode, this does not have support for most plugins.
+- Unlike VSCode, this does not have support for most plugins
 - However, it has macro capabilities and autocomplete (naive complete without LSP)
 ## General Takeaway
 Overall, one should pick an IDE that is modern and widely used.